 4) Automated Data Engineering

-Data engineering can be simplified with Delta Live Tables that provide a simpler way to build and manage Data Pipelines for the latest, high-quality data in Delta Lake.
-It aids Data Engineering teams in developing and managing ETL process with Declarative Pipeline Development as well as Cloud-scale production operation to build Lake House foundations to ensure good data movement.
+Data engineering can be simplified with Delta Live Tables, which provide a simpler way to build and manage data pipelines for the latest, high-quality data in Delta Lake.
+It aids data engineering teams in developing and managing ETL processes with declarative pipeline development, as well as cloud-scale production operations to build lake-house foundations and ensure good data movement.

 5) Time Travel

 Time travel allows users to roll back in case of bad writes.
-Some Data Scientists run models on datasets for a specific time, and this ability to reference previous versions becomes useful for Temporal Data Management.
-A user can query Delta Tables for a specific timestamp because any change in Databricks Delta Table creates new table versions.
-These tasks help data pipelines to audit, roll back accidental deletes, or reproduce experiments and reports.
+Some data scientists run models on datasets for a specific time, and this ability to reference previous versions becomes useful for temporal data management.
+A user can query Delta tables for a specific timestamp because any change in Databricks Delta table creates new table versions.
+These tasks help data pipelines audit, roll back accidental deletes, or reproduce experiments and reports.

 Before we wrap up, here are some basics as well, if that’s something you would be interested.